*This post contains affiliate links. See my full disclosure here.*

 How we used Foreign Language for Kids by Kids

 We primarily focused on Level 1, with a lot of repetition.
-I did let them watch the Level 2 a couple of times, but that was mostly to keep them quiet a bit longer. 😉
+I did let them watch the Level 2 a couple of times, but that was mostly to keep them quite a bit longer. 😉

 Because they can’t read or write yet, we went over the pages in the workbook orally.
 The workbooks are brightly colored and full of pictures, making it easy for even non-readers to know what to do.
 I was surprised by how much they retained after only watching the Level 1 video a couple of times.